import torch.nn as nn

 Linear Probes

 Linear probes approach the interpretability problem in a different way.
-Imagine we have two classes of inputs, the linear probe is a classifier trained on the residual stream vectors that learns to distinguish the classes.
+Imagine we have two classes of inputs, the linear probe is a classifier trained on the residual stream vectors that learns to distinguish these classes.
 Examples might include:

 - Proper punctuation vs. ALL CAPS

-- Natural language vs. HTML
+- Natural language vs. HTML formatting

-- Harmless text vs. Harmful text
+- Harmless Instructions vs. Harmful Instructions

-The first case we might imagine is quite simple to learn: there is a simple pattern-matching problem for the model to spot between "Hello, can I help you?" and "HELLO, CAN I HELP YOU?".
-Likewise, the second is hopefully quite easy to discern, but perhaps requires some more thinking: "The main header of the page says Hello." looks very different to "<h1 class='main-header'> Hello </h1>", but it requires more knowledge to consistently separate the two.
+The first case is probably quite easy to learn: there is a simple pattern-matching problem for the model to spot between "Hello, can I help you?" and "HELLO, CAN I HELP YOU?".
+Likewise, the second is hopefully quite easy but perhaps requires some more thinking: "The main header of the page says Hello." looks very different to "<h1 class='main-header'> Hello </h1>".